 - Bring the water to a boil (a kettle works well for this).

 - Quarter the onions and then break them apart into petals (roughly – two or three petals per quarter)

 - Combine all ingredients except tomatoes, bring to a gentle boil and simmer, loosely covered, for one hour.
 Use a big pot!

 - Add tomatoes, stir and simmer an additional 20 minutes

 - Let cool slightly.
 Blend to smooth consistency.
 Make sure you remove the centre cap from the blender lid and cover the hole with a cloth or you will be cleaning the ceiling.
 Alternately you can use an immersion blender.

-- Wipe out the pot and return pureed curry base and simmer until the oil separates out – this can take an hour or more.
+- Wipe out the pot and return pureed curry base and simmer, loosely covered, until the oil separates out – this can take an hour or more.
 Stir the oil back into the base.
 At this point you can portion out the base into 2 cup portions and freeze if desired.